The 10th Conference on Global Health and Vaccination Research

 Student conference programme PDF - 399 KB

-Opening addresses will be given by;
+Opening addresses was given by;

 - Gunnar Bovim, Rector, NTNU